Welcome to our

 Please click on the pictures and they will take you to your login page for our Bug Club online reading scheme or Purple Mash.

 Each child has their own login and password for each site.
-If you cannot find them, please ask Mrs Gawthorpe.
+If you cannot find them, please ask Mrs Nandhla.
 (New children will be given their login details very soon).

 Purple Mash - Robins (EYFS) go to Mini Mash or complete the set activities on the alerts

 Early reading is so important, it helps to improve children's language and communication skills.
 Children love to listen to and read stories developing their imagination and creativity along the way.